 (d) The Committee shall meet not less than quarterly and may be convened at any time by the Chair or at the request of 11 Committee members.
 Not more than two meetings each year shall be held in the same EMS district.
 One meeting each year shall be held at a Vermont EMS conference.

-(e) Beginning on January 1, 2019, the Committee shall report annually on the emergency medical services system to the House Committees on Government Operations, on Commerce and Economic Development, and on Human Services and to the Senate Committees on Government Operations, on Economic Development, Housing and General Affairs, and on Health and Welfare.
+(e) Annually, on or before January 1, the Committee shall report on the EMS system to the House Committees on Government Operations, on Commerce and Economic Development, and on Human Services and to the Senate Committees on Government Operations, on Economic Development, Housing and General Affairs, and on Health and Welfare.
 The Committee's reports shall include information on the following: